-Understanding Abuse and Neglect
+Understanding Abuse, Neglect and Exploitation

-Abuse, neglect and safeguarding issues are rarely standalone events that can be covered by one definition or label.
+Abuse, neglect and exploitation and safeguarding issues are rarely standalone events that can be covered by one definition or label.
 In most cases multiple issues will overlap with one another.

-Definitions of Abuse and Neglect (KCSIE)
+Definitions of Abuse, Neglect and Exploitation (KCSIE)

 Abuse A form of maltreatment of a child.
 Somebody may abuse or neglect a child by inflicting harm, or by failing to act to prevent harm.
 Children may be abused in a family or in an institutional or community setting by those known to them or, more rarely, by others.
 Abuse can take place wholly online, or technology may be used to facilitate offline abuse.
-Children may be abused by an adult or adults, or another child or children (peer on peer abuse, see below).
-Peer on Peer Abuse Whilst it is more likely that girls will be victims and boys' perpetrators, all peer on peer abuse is unacceptable and will be taken seriously.
-KAN has a zero tolerance to peer on peer abuse.
+Children may be abused by an adult or adults, or another child or children (child on child abuse, see below).
+Whilst it is more likely that girls will be victims and boys' perpetrators, all Child on Child child on child abuse is unacceptable and will be taken seriously.
+KAN has a Abuse zero tolerance to child on child abuse.
 Downplaying certain behaviours, for example dismissing sexual harassment as "just banter", "just having a laugh", "part of growing up" or "boys being boys" can lead to a culture of unacceptable behaviours, an unsafe environment for children and in worst case scenarios a culture that normalises abuse leading to children accepting it as normal and not coming forward to report it.
 KAN will record and monitor all cases and carefully consider in each case the support measures for the victim and perpetrator.
-Physical Abuse A form of abuse which may involve hitting, shaking, throwing, poisoning, burning or scalding, drowning, suffocating, or otherwise causing physical harm to the child.
+Physical A form of abuse which may involve hitting, shaking, throwing, poisoning, Abuse burning or scalding, drowning, suffocating, or otherwise causing physical harm to the child.
 Physical harm may also be caused when a parent or carer fabricates the symptoms of, or deliberately induces, illness in a child.
-Sexual Abuse Involves forcing or enticing a child or young person to take part in sexual activities, not necessarily involving a high level of violence, whether or not the child is aware of what is happening.
+Sexual Involves forcing or enticing a child or young person to take part in sexual Abuse activities, not necessarily involving a high level of violence, whether or not the child is aware of what is happening.
 The activities may involve physical contact, including assault by penetration (for example rape or oral sex) or nonpenetrative acts such as masturbation, kissing, rubbing and touching outside of clothing.
 They may include non-contact activities, such as involving children in looking at, or in the production of, sexual images, watching sexual activities, encouraging children to behave in sexually inappropriate ways, or grooming a child in preparation for abuse.
 Sexual abuse can take place online, and technology can be used to facilitate offline abuse.
 Sexual abuse is not solely perpetrated by adult males.
 Women can also commit acts of sexual abuse, as can other children.
 The sexual abuse of children by other children is a specific safeguarding issue in education.
-Neglect The persistent failure to meet a child's basic physical and/or psychological needs, likely to result in the serious impairment of the child's health or development.